Heparin

 Heparin, also known as unfractionated heparin (UFH), is a medication and naturally occurring glycosaminoglycan.
+It is one of the most studied sulfated polysaccharides.

-Since heparins depend on the activity of antithrombin, they are considered anticoagulants.
-Specifically it is also used in the treatment of heart attacks and unstable angina.
-It is given intravenously or by injection under the skin.
-Other uses for its anticoagulant properties include inside blood specimen test tubes and kidney dialysis machines.
+Heparin is a blood anticoagulant that increases the activity of antithrombin.
+It is used in the treatment of heart attacks and unstable angina.
+It can be given intravenously or by injection under the skin.
+Its anticoagulant properties make it useful to prevent blood clotting in blood specimen test tubes and kidney dialysis machines.

 Common side effects include bleeding, pain at the injection site, and low blood platelets.
 Serious side effects include heparin-induced thrombocytopenia.
 Greater care is needed in those with poor kidney function.

 Heparin is contraindicated for suspected cases of vaccine-induced pro-thrombotic immune thrombocytopenia (VIPIT) secondary to SARS-CoV-2 vaccination, as heparin may further increase the risk of bleeding in an anti-PF4/heparin complex autoimmune manner, in favor of alternative anticoagulant medications (such as argatroban or danaparoid).

 Heparin appears to be relatively safe for use during pregnancy and breastfeeding.
 Heparin is produced by basophils and mast cells in all mammals.

 The discovery of heparin was announced in 1916.
 It is on the World Health Organization's List of Essential Medicines.
 A fractionated version of heparin, known as low molecular weight heparin, is also available.

 History

 Heparin was discovered by Jay McLean and William Henry Howell in 1916, although it did not enter clinical trials until 1935.
-It was originally isolated from dog liver cells, hence its name (ἧπαρ hepar is Greek for 'liver'; hepar + -in).
+It was originally isolated from dog liver cells, hence its name (ἧπαρ hēpar is Greek for 'liver'; hepar + -in).

-McLean was a second-year medical student at Johns Hopkins University, and was working under the guidance of Howell investigating pro-coagulant preparations, when he isolated a fat-soluble phosphatide anticoagulant in canine liver tissue.
+McLean was a second-year medical student at Johns Hopkins University, and was working under the guidance of Howell investigating pro-coagulant preparations when he isolated a fat-soluble phosphatide anticoagulant in canine liver tissue.
 In 1918, Howell coined the term 'heparin' for this type of fat-soluble anticoagulant.
 In the early 1920s, Howell isolated a water-soluble polysaccharide anticoagulant, which he also termed 'heparin', although it was different from the previously discovered phosphatide preparations.
 McLean's work as a surgeon probably changed the focus of the Howell group to look for anticoagulants, which eventually led to the polysaccharide discovery.

+It had at first been accepted that it was Howell who discovered heparin.
+However, in the 1940s, Jay McLean became unhappy that he had not received appropriate recognition for what he saw as his discovery.
+Though relatively discreet about his claim and not wanting to upset his former chief, he gave lectures and wrote letters claiming that the discovery was his.
+This gradually became accepted as fact, and indeed after he died in 1959, his obituary credited him as being the true discoverer of heparin.
+This was elegantly restated in 1963 in a plaque unveiled at Johns Hopkins to commemorate the major contribution (of McLean) to the discovery of heparin in 1916 in collaboration with Professor William Henry Howell.